Son1c-sound/SockVibes-online-shop/README.md

 # SockVibes - Online Shop

-**SockVibes**, a dynamic online shopping platform designed for a major U.S. brand with multiple stores across the country. ( Freelance project )
+**SockVibes**, a dynamic online shopping platform for a major U.S. brand with multiple stores across the country. ( Freelance project )

 ## 🚀 Tech Stack